varuncoderise/servv_wp_deployment/wordpress/wp-content/plugins/wp-fastest-cache/readme.txt

 18. Database Cleanup

 == Changelog ==

+= 1.1.1 =
+* <strong>[FEATURE]</strong> Varnish Cache Integration [<a target="_blank" href="https://www.wpfastestcache.com/features/using-varnish-cache-with-wp-fastest-cache/">Details</a>]
+* to fix E_WARNING: unlink(): No such file or directory in wpFastestCache.php  on line 1530

+= 1.1.0 =
+* to show cache if the url contains a parameter of Yandex Click Identifier
+* <strong>[FEATURE]</strong> Excluding Yandex Click Identifier [<a target="_blank" href="https://www.wpfastestcache.com/features/cache-url-with-yandex-click-id-parameters-querystring/">Details</a>]
+* <strong>[FEATURE]</strong> Adding "Regular Expression" option for the Exclude Pages feature [<a target="_blank" href="https://www.wpfastestcache.com/features/using-regular-expression-to-exclude-a-page/">Details</a>]

+= 1.0.9 =
+* to improve the style of exclude feature wizard
+* to fix hiding the toolbar when logged in
+* to fix PHP Notice: Undefined offset: -1 in js-utilities.php on line 67
+* to fix PHP Fatal error: Uncaught Error: Non-static method cannot be called statically in clearing-specific-pages.php on line 58

+= 1.0.8 =
+* to stop showing the "DONOTCACHEPAGE is defined as TRUE" comment in the footer for the ajax requests
+* <strong>[FEATURE]</strong> Clearing Specific Pages [<a target="_blank" href="https://www.wpfastestcache.com/features/clear-cache-of-specific-urls-when-updating-or-posting/">Details</a>]
+* to fix the site url on the exclude page
+* to fix PHP Notice:  Function WP_User_Query::query was called incorrectly.
+User queries should not be run before the plugins_loaded hook

+= 1.0.7 =
+* <strong>[FEATURE]</strong> Clearing Specific Pages (BETA) [<a target="_blank" href="https://www.wpfastestcache.com/features/clear-cache-of-specific-urls-when-updating-or-posting/">Details</a>]
+* to add last-modified header when cache is served via php

+= 1.0.6 =
+* to serve sources via cdn for excluded pages if cdn is enabled
+* to fix PHP Notice: Undefined offset: -1 in js-utilities.php  on line 48

+= 1.0.5 =
+* to fix E_NOTICE: Undefined variable: path in wpFastestCache.php on line 2142
+* to add excluding feature for Buffer Callback Filter [<a target="_blank" href="https://www.wpfastestcache.com/tutorial/buffer-callback-filter/#exclude">Details</a>]

+= 1.0.4 =
+* to add avif extensions for cdn
+* to add WPFC_SERVE_ONLY_VIA_CACHE [<a target="_blank" href="https://www.wpfastestcache.com/tutorial/how-to-serve-cache-only-via-php/">Details</a>]

+= 1.0.3 =
+* Photon will no longer be supported [<a target="_blank" href="https://www.wpfastestcache.com/blog/photon-will-no-longer-be-supported/">Details</a>]
+* to exclude category url for preload if any error occurs

 = 1.0.2 =
 * to add WP-CLI command for clearing cache of a post [<a target="_blank" href="https://www.wpfastestcache.com/features/wp-cli-commands/">Details</a>]